Pierluigi Zappacosta

-Pierluigi Zappacosta (born Chieti, Italy, on July 2, 1950) is an Italian businessman and chairman of Faro Ventures.
+Pierluigi Zappacosta (born Chieti, Italy, on 2 July 1950) is an Italian businessman, electrical engineer, and investor.
+He is the chairman of Faro Ventures.
 He has co-founded, directed, and served on the boards of several prestigious companies, including Logitech and Sierra Sciences.

 Career

-In 1981, he co-founded Logitech (Nasdaq: LOGI) together with Daniel Borel and Giacomo Marini, which went on to become the world's largest manufacturer of computer mice and other personal interface products.
+In 1981, he co-founded the Swiss computer hardware manufacturer and software maker, Logitech (Nasdaq: LOGI) together with Daniel Borel and Giacomo Marini, which went on to become the world's largest manufacturer of computer mice and other personal interface products.
 Zappacosta served at Logitech for sixteen years, first as president and CEO and later as vice-chairman.
 He was instrumental in taking the company public in Switzerland in 1988 and on NASDAQ in 1997, raising over $60 million.
-By the time Zappacosta left in 1998, sales of Logitech had risen to over $400 million per year.
+When he left in 1998, sales of Logitech had grown to over $400 million per year.